What is Scotch whisky, where and how is produced and which are the best producing countries?

 What are the heads and tails of a distillate?

 It is not such a simple operation.
-The head is formed by volatile ethers such as sulfur dioxide and methyl alcohol, which have a lower evaporation point than ethyl alcohol.
+Volatile ethers like sulfur dioxide and methyl alcohol, which have a lower boiling point than ethyl alcohol, make up the head.

-The tails are heavier and oily, but they are discarded thanks to a second distillation.
+The tails are heavier and have more oil, but after a second distillation, they are thrown away.

 The second distillation of Scotch